-Communities are often benefited by scientific guidance throughout a project’s planning process.
-Urban environments have allowed individuals to turn a blind eye to the ecosystems around them and this could have a catastrophic effect in the survival of some pollinator species.
+Communities are often benefited from scientific guidance throughout a project’s planning process.
+Urban environments have allowed individuals to turn a blind eye to the ecosystems around them and this could have a catastrophic effect on the survival of some pollinator species.
 Education of community members and better allocation of finances can begin the process of developing more sustainable cities.